 Various groups utilize the SSWG Cases for a variety of tasks.
 These tasks include, but are not limited to the following:

-ERCOT and TSPs test the interconnected systems modeled in the cases against the ERCOT Planning Criteria and their individual TSP planning criteria to assess future system reliability.
+ERCOT and TSPs test the interconnected systems modeled in the cases against the transmission system planning performance requirements set forth by NERC, ERCOT Planning Guide and their individual TSP planning criteria to assess future system reliability.

 ROS Working Groups and ERCOT use the SSWG Cases as the basis for other types of calculations and studies including, but not limited to: